FAQ - Bill 96 for English-language education in Quebec | LaSalle College Montreal

 The graduation requirements mentioned above for students who do not hold a COE apply.

-This program will be available for registration as of the end of March 2023.
+This program will be available soon.

 This information is provided for informational purposes only and is not intended to replace any statutory or regulatory requirements.
 Each application for admission or issuance of a diploma or certificate is considered on its own basis.